 Transparency is vital in addressing AI bias.
 The AI RMF emphasizes the need for explainable AI, meaning AI systems should be interpretable and accessible to all stakeholders.
 When AI models are transparent, it becomes easier to understand their decision-making processes, identify sources of bias, and take corrective action.

 Transparency also means that AI systems should be documented thoroughly, including the data used, the model’s decision-making logic, and any potential limitations.
-Open disclosure of these aspects helps stakeholders understand how AI bias may arise and what steps are being taken to mitigate it.
+Open disclosure of these aspects helps stakeholders understand how bias may arise and what steps are being taken to mitigate it.

 3. Accountability: Ensuring Responsibility for AI Bias